plone/training/theming/ttw-advanced-2.rst

          <theme href="index.html" />

    #.
-To add the Plone related header data, add those rules:
+To add the Plone-related header data, add these rules:

       .. code-block:: xml